GitHub CI/CD Actions

 What It Does: Releases the iOS app to the Apple App Store for iOS users to download.

-These workflows make it easier to build and release the apps, ensuring that every change is tested and made available automatically.
+These workflows make it easier to gate, build, and release the apps — ensuring every change is verified and shipped automatically.

 GitHub Secrets